Romulo Barral: Competitive career

 Barral’s competitive career is marked by his dominance in the IBJJF World Championships, where he secured black belt titles in the medium-heavyweight division in 2006, 2007, 2009, 2012, and 2014.
 His 2007 campaign was particularly notable, as he also won the World No-Gi Championship in the same year, showcasing his versatility in both gi and no-gi formats.
 In the open weight (absolute) division, Barral earned silver medals at the IBJJF Worlds in 2007, 2009, and 2012, often facing larger opponents with his technical prowess.
 His crowning achievement came in 2013, when he won the ADCC Submission Wrestling World Championship in the 88 kg division, defeating notable grapplers with his signature guard game.

 Barral is also recognized for his consistency in other major tournaments, including multiple medals at the IBJJF Pan-American Championships and Brazilian Nationals (CBJJ).
 His competitive style, characterized by a strong spider guard and submission-oriented approach, has made him a standout figure in BJJ.

 Coaching career

+Barral has taught seminars around the world.

 In August 2011, Barral opened Gracie Barra Northridge in California, where he has trained a new generation of BJJ practitioners.
 His academy has become a hub for competitive athletes, producing several IBJJF and regional champions.
 Barral’s coaching philosophy emphasizes technical precision and mental resilience, drawing from his own competitive experience.
 He has mentored notable fighters, including students who have medaled at the IBJJF World Championships and other major tournaments.
 His move to the United States also allowed him to expand Gracie Barra’s presence internationally, contributing to the organization’s global reputation.